-We’ve been DIY-ing Summer Camp at Home (the Good, the Bad and the Muddy)
+DIY Summer Camp at Home: the Good, Bad and Muddy

 It all started last year, in the Summer of 2017.
 My husband took a sabbatical from work and was able to stay home and be with the family.
 We had a couple of vacations planned but otherwise not much going on.
 We wanted to relax and decompress, fix up the house, work on personal projects, do things we always wanted to do but didn’t really have the time.
 And what better way to relax and decompress all summer long than to spend it with three, active boys with an attention span of about 13 minutes on a good day?

 Finally, when people asked what camp I would be sending the boys to for the summer, I was able to proudly say, “Camp Boudreaux!”